ydhemtek/Panoptes/README.md

 ## Usage

-After installing on Linux, you can run the program by typing the following command in the terminal:
+After installing on Linux, you can run the program by typing the following command in the terminal :

 ```bash
 [user]$ ./panoptes
 ```

-Unfortunately, the Windows installer does not add Panoptes to PATH, so you have to run it from the directory where it is installed:
+Unfortunately, the Windows installer does not add Panoptes to PATH.
+Therefore, you have to run it from the directory where it is installed :

 ```bash
 > run.bat